njaladan/NESmerize/README.md

 A to-do list, (roughly) in order of priority.

-- [ ] All 6502 CPU opcodes implemented
+- [x] All 6502 CPU opcodes implemented and working
 - [ ] PPU implementation
 - [ ] memory map with pointers instead of writing things manually to a memory array
 - [ ] memory mappers 0, 1, 2